BlockstreamResearch/bip-frost-dkg/README.md

 Notably, FROST can be made compatible with [BIP340](bip-0340.mediawiki) Schnorr signatures and does not put any restrictions on the choice of `t` and `n` (as long as `1 <= t <= n`).[^t-edge-cases]

 [^t-edge-cases]: While `t = n` and `t = 1` are in principle supported, simpler alternatives are available in these cases.
-In the case `t = n`, using a dedicated `n`-of-`n` multi-signature scheme such as MuSig2 (see [BIP327](bip-0327.mediawiki)) instead of FROST avoids the need for an interactive DKG.
+In the case of `t = n`, using a dedicated `n`-of-`n` multi-signature scheme such as MuSig2 (see [BIP327](bip-0327.mediawiki)) instead of FROST avoids the need for an interactive DKG.
 The case `t = 1` can be realized by letting one participant generate an ordinary [BIP340](bip-0340.mediawiki) key pair and transmitting the key pair to every other participant, who can check its consistency and then simply use the ordinary [BIP340](bip-0340.mediawiki) signing algorithm.
-Participants still need to ensure that they agree on key pair.
-A detailed specification is not in scope of this document.
+Participants still need to ensure that they agree on a key pair.
+A detailed specification is not in the scope of this document.

 As a result, threshold signatures increase both security and availability, enabling users to escape the inherent dilemma between the contradicting goals of protecting a single secret key against theft and data loss simultaneously.